Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Introduction

 \section{Introduction}

-Fact-checking is an essential task in natural language processing, aimed at assessing the factualness and accuracy of a given claim.
-The recent emergence of large language models (LLMs), such as ChatGPT, GPT-4~\cite{OpenAI2023GPT4TR}, and GPT-3~\cite{brown2020language}, makes this task more important than ever.
-The LLMs possess strong capabilities for generating fluent and realistic responses, which enables the development of virtual assistants capable of understanding a wide range of user prompts and generating human-like outputs.
-However, the problem of hallucinating facts and make up information comes a major concern in the spread of LLMs.
-Despite the vast implicit knowledge contained within LLMs and their superior ability to generate realistic responses, it still remains a significant challenge to guarantee the accuracy and veracity of their outputs.
+Fact-checking is an essential task in natural language processing, focusing on evaluating the accuracy of text.
+The advent of large language models (LLMs), such as ChatGPT, GPT-4~\cite{OpenAI2023GPT4TR}, and GPT-3~\cite{brown2020language}, has intensified the importance of this task.
+As LLMs gain widespread use, the risk of generating false information and hallucinating facts becomes a prominent concern.
+Despite the extensive implicit knowledge in LLMs and their superior ability to generate realistic responses, ensuring the accuracy and truthfulness of their outputs remains a significant challenge.

 Researchers have developed methods for fact-checking and subtasks, including claim detection and fact verification~\cite{guo2022survey}.
-However, existing fact-checking models are mainly built by fine-tuning pre-trained language models on specific datasets, which can be computationally expensive and time-consuming.
-With the rapid development of LLMs, we consider exploring their potential for fact-checking, as they offer a training-free and quick-to-deploy solution.
+Traditional fact-checking approaches typically involve fine-tuning LLMs on specific datasets, which can be computationally expensive and time-consuming.
+The accelerated progress of LLMs has sparked recent exploration into their potential for fact-checking. \citet{pan-etal-2023-fact} proposed ProgramFC which prompts CodeX for reasoning program generation to guide the verification process.

+Existing fact-verification datasets~\cite{thorne2018fever, schuster2021get,petroni2022improving, kamoi2023wice} mainly center on verifying claims from Wikipedia, which do not capture the complexity of lengthy and informative texts generated by LLMs.
+The lack of a suitable fact-checking dataset tailored for LLM generation poses a challenge in designing and evaluating frameworks in the evolving landscape of LLMs.